Are you looking for the best nursing pillow to feed your baby?

-The Dr. Browns’ Gia nursing pillow is the best option if you need a thickness and flexibility.
-If you baby suffers from bad wind or reflux, the angled incline positions them upright to aid feeding.
+The Dr. Browns’ Gia nursing pillow is the best option if you need thickness and flexibility.
+If your baby suffers from bad wind or reflux, the angled incline positions them upright to aid feeding.
 The pillows are made from a 100% natural cotton which is machine washable.
-You can also buy slip covers to make cleaning easier and choose your own design.
+You can also buy slip covers to make cleaning easier and choose your design.

 We love that the design of this pillow encourages various breastfeeding positions.
-The pillow is firm enough to offer support for your back, and holds it shape well even after washing.
+The pillow is firm enough to offer support for your back and holds its shape well even after washing.
 The only addition we would make is for a clip for a close fit around the waist.

 The Twin Z Pillow

 Shape: m shape